go-easygen/easygen/README.md

 <a name="tips" />
 ## Tips

-You can use `easygen` as an generic Google template testing tool with the `-ts` commandline option.
+You can use `easygen` as an generic Go template testing tool with the `-ts` commandline option.
 For example,

 ```
 echo "Age: 16" > /tmp/age.yaml